-Baked in a ceramic mini loaf pan, these gluten-free banana breads are perfect for everyone on your gift list!
+Gluten free banana bread is perfect for everyone on your gift list!

 Nothing says Christmas like fresh baked banana bread!